john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-The standard way is to pass parameters to a function is as inputs:
+**You can pass parameters to a function as inputs:**
 ```JavaScript
   function add(num1, num2) {...};
 ```
-You can also insert a default parameter INSIDE the call signature.
+**You can insert default parameters INSIDE the call signature:**
 ```JavaScript
   function add(num1, num2 = 5) {...};
 ```
-You can also pass in default parameters with an OR operator.
-Note that you do NOT instantiate the default parameter as a variable.
+**You can pass in default parameters in the function body with an OR operator.** *Note that you do NOT instantiate the default parameter as a variable.*
 ```JavaScript
   function add(num1, num2) {
     num2 = num2 || 5